truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

   iXsystems is pleased to release version 3.2.0 of the TrueNAS vCenter plugin!
   This is the newest release of the plugin, designed to allow managing TrueNAS systems from within VMware vCenter.
-  You’ll find numerous improvements in the 3.2.0 plugin, like iSCSI fixes, communication support, and new vCenter 7.0 support.
+  The 3.2.0 plugin has numerous improvements, like iSCSI fixes, communication support, and new vCenter 7.0 support.
   Here are a few other highlights of this release:

   + Initial support for vCenter 7.0 [ NAS-102950 ]